Chungyezun/Chungyezun/README.md

 ## 👓 About me

-👯 I’m looking to collaborate on any passionate developers!
+👯 I’m looking to collaborate on any passionate researchers and developers!

 📫 How to reach me maple0729@kaist.ac.kr